dbbert/dfn/README.md

 ```

 ## Tensorflow implementation
 A tensorflow implementation of the steerable filter experiment is available in `experiment_steerableFilter_tensorflow`.
-It also contains some inline comments on how you can easily adapt the code to do dynamic local filtering rather than dynamic convolution.
+We have also added a basic tensorflow implementation of the bouncing mnist video prediction experiment in [experiment_bouncingMnistOriginal_tensorflow.ipynb](https://github.com/dbbert/dfn/blob/master/experiment_bouncingMnistOriginal_tensorflow.ipynb).
+Only training is implemented, no evaluation on the test set.
+There might be some small differences compared to the Lasagne implementation, so we cannot guarantee that you reach the same accuracy that is reported in the paper.

 # Results